PooyaAlamirpour/AdvanceLaneLineDetection/ReadMe.md

 ![Distorted Image](https://media-cdn.tripadvisor.com/media/photo-w/12/dc/90/3e/fish-eye-marine-park.jpg)

 so it seems the first step might be calibrating the camera for undistorting the gotten images.
 Like the previous project, we are going to use the favorite library which is named OpenCV.
-There is a method in this library that is named 'calibrateCamera'.
+There is a method in this library that is named `calibrateCamera`.
 The purpose of this method is transforming an image that is gotten by the Fish-Eye lens to a normal image without distorting.
 This act is called calibration.
 For calibration, we must use a known picture.
 Why?
 Because based on the real data and known picture, we can find differences between them and then we can model a suitable transform matrix for converting a distorted image to normal and undistorted.
 One of the famous and suitable images for calibrating the camera is the Chessboard.

 <img src="https://render.fineartamerica.com/images/rendered/default/print/8.000/7.875/break/images-medium-5/blank-chess-board-in-black-and-white-aarrows.jpg" alt="Chessboard Image" width="280" height="280" border="10" />

 The method is simple.
-Just find the chessboard in the image by using 'findChessboardCorners' method then put the output of this method as an input of calibrateCamera.
+Just find the chessboard in the image by using `findChessboardCorners` method then put the output of this method as an input of calibrateCamera.
 That is all.
 See the below code for more precise.

 ```python
 gray = cv2.cvtColor(img, cv2.COLOR_BGR2GRAY)